 Our Silcox Hut-based Summit Program offers unmatched amenities for climbers in the Pacific Northwest.
-The warm fire and catered dinner set you up for the challenges of the summit climb, knowing that waffles are waiting for you when you return!
+The cozy bed, catered dinner and warm fire and catered set you up for the challenges of the summit climb, knowing that waffles are waiting for you when you return!

 Historic Silcox Hut